fstuff-dev/modbuild/README.md

 # Introduction
 With this project you'll be able to Compile or Cross_Compile a kernel module.
-Just simple type "make menuconfig" and configure module build.ù
+Just simple type "make menuconfig" and configure module build

 # Build Targets